Packaging PL/Java for a software distribution

 If necessary to satisfy some packaging guideline, individual locations obtained from pg_config can be overridden with more specific options such as -Dpgconfig.sharedir=... as described in the install guide.
 Or, the packaging script might simply move files, or edit the paths they will have on the target system.

-In addition to the files named in the self-extractor’s output, additional files could be included in the package (if guidelines require the README or COPYRIGHT, for example).
-As discussed above, the pljava-api jar could be filtered from the list if it will be delivered in a separate -devel package, and the same could be done for pljava-examples.
+In addition to the files named in the self-extractor's output, additional files could be included in the package (if guidelines require the README or COPYRIGHT, for example).
+As discussed above, the pljava-examples jar could be filtered from the list if it will be delivered in a separate package, and the pljava-api jar could be additionally delivered in a separate -devel package (but must not be excluded from the base package).

 Late-breaking packaging news and tips